bar0metr/cfb_crypter/README.md

 # CFB Crypter
-Program to encrypt files by using the cipher feedback mode (CFB) written on Lazarus
+Program to encrypt files by using the 128bit Cipher Feedback Mode (CFB) written on Lazarus